Do not give up but keep preserving and you will receive the reward.

 If you have the least bit of interest in learning more about this, book a 15 minute call with me to discuss it.
 You can go to this link to do that.

 Of course, the first question is always how much?
 So to get that out of the way...my hourly rate would be $35-95 and the difference will depend on the actual project.
-All of which is negotiable so why not find 15 minutes and just see if I can help you leverage yourself and determine what is the best and highest use of your time.
+All of which is negotiable so why not find 15 minutes and book a time for us to visit on my calendar.
+We can see if I can help you leverage yourself and determine what is the best and highest use of your time.

 Proverbs 30:4 Who has ascended to heaven and come down?
 Who has gathered the wind in His fists?
 Who has wrapped up the waters in a garment?
 Who has established all the ends of the earth?
 What is His Name, and what is His Son's Name?
 Surely you know!